 Sometimes, you might have no choice but to drop out of high school.
 This article explains how to do it without stress.

 Obviously, you should give it a lot of thought and be aware of the consequences.
-However, if dropping out of high school is your choice or you need to do so, here are steps to help you go through this process and earn your GED with Onsego GED Prep.
+However, if dropping out of high school is your choice, or you need to do so, here are steps to help you go through this process and earn your GED with Onsego GED Prep.

 You need to consider a few things, including legal obligations, a plan for completing your education, and finances.